-The CCN and its highly trained and nationally renowned faculty and technical staff’s primary goal is to provide high quality service in a cost-efficient manner to the UPMC patient population.
+The CCN and its highly trained and nationally renowned faculty and technical staff’s primary goal is to provide high-quality service in a cost-efficient manner to the UPMC patient population.
 The center focuses on interdisciplinary research to improve the understanding and the value of IONM to predict and prevent nerve injury.
-In addition, CCN faculty teach a one-term undergraduate course in the Department of Neuroscience as well as teach medical students, residents and fellows the value of IONM, during surgical procedures.
+In addition, CCN faculty have established an IONM course and training program at Carlow University.
+The first undergraduates in this program, graduated in May of 2020.

 The CCN is the largest and busiest academic IONM program in the country, offering and providing services at all UPMC hospitals including UPMC Hamot and Altoona.
 In addition, the CCN provides professional and technical services at Mon Valley, Jameson and Trinity (Steubenville, Ohio) Hospitals.
 The CCN faculty is able to achieve this service expansion to community hospitals through the use of telemedicine technology.
 Patients in community hospitals, more than 100 miles away, can receive the same quality care without having to travel to Pittsburgh.